DynoSurf: Neural Deformation-based Temporally Consistent Dynamic Surface Reconstruction: Related Work

-\mypara{Sequential Shape Reconstruction} Several 3D parametric models, such as SMPL \cite{loper2023smpl} and SMAL \cite{zuffi20173d}, have been developed to represent general shapes within specific categories.
+\mypara{Sequential Shape Reconstruction} Several 3D parametric models, such as SMPL~\cite{SMPL2015} and SMAL~\cite{zuffi20173d}, have been developed to represent general shapes within specific categories.
 These parametric models allow for straightforward adjustments in pose and shape by modifying their respective parameters.
-IPNet \cite{chowdhury2022ipnet} integrates learned implicit fields with SMPL to control the poses of reconstructed human models.
-Following this, NPMs \cite{palafox2021npms} disentangle shapes and poses into latent spaces, enhancing reconstruction accuracy.
-Conversely, H4D \cite{jiang2022h4d} and LoRD \cite{jiang2022lord} initially regress SMPL model parameters to align with each frame of given point clouds.
-Subsequently, vertex-wise offsets are applied to the resulting SMPL models, approximating the reconstructed shapes to match the provided point cloud sequence.
+Subsequently, the combination of neural implicit functions and parametric models enhances the expressive power for reconstruction~\cite{palafox2021npms,jiang2022h4d,jiang2022lord,chen2024neural}.
 However, these methods are constrained to handling sequences within specific categories, limiting their broad applicability.

 Recent studies \cite{newcombe2015dynamicfusion, niemeyer2019occupancy, tang2021learning, bozic2021neural} have expanded the scope of reconstructing dynamic shapes by predicting deformation fields between different frames.
 Approaches like Dynamic Fusion \cite{newcombe2015dynamicfusion} and NDG \cite{bozic2021neural} establish a deformation graph to capture the deformation fields.
 O-Flow \cite{niemeyer2019occupancy} extends ONet \cite{mescheder2019occupancy} from 3D to 4D, representing deformation fields with a Neural-ODE \cite{chen2018neural}, while LPDC \cite{tang2021learning} employs MLPs to model correspondences in parallel.
 Both O-Flow and LPDC reconstruct the reference shape based on the initial frame, with subsequent frames having their query points mapped to the chosen reference frame.
 In contrast, I3DMM \cite{yenamandra2021i3dmm} learns a canonical reference shape for sequences of heads, while CASPR \cite{rempe2020caspr} and Garment Nets \cite{chi2021garmentnets} use ground truth canonical coordinates for network training, which is often impractical.
 Cadex \cite{lei2022cadex} employs canonical map factorization to represent deformation without requiring correspondences during training, but it may struggle with sequences featuring substantial motions.
+Recently, FDN~\cite{baieri2023fluidARXIV} proposes a new computational model that leverages fluid simulation priors to handle dynamic 3D scenes with topological changes.